As a business owner or website manager for a business, you may be wondering what WordPress can do for you and why you should consider using it.

 10. Because WordPress is such a popular platform, it cooperates with almost every server.

-With WordPress powering 75 million websites, hosting providers cannot afford to slack off when it comes to their WordPress hosting services.
+With WordPress powering 75 million websites, hosting providers cannot afford to slack off when it comes to WordPress hosting services.
 This means you aren’t locked into a specific hosting provider.

 We recommend WordPress to our clients for these reasons and more.
 It’s a platform that makes day-to-day management easy, remains a cost-effective solution, and offers endless opportunities for growth.